 Hanging out in large numbers near the venue will cause inconvenience to the neighborhood, so avoid arriving there more than 30 minutes early.

 4. The sales of goods before the live

 Staffer: “if you are looking for the goods sales, please line up here”

 Similarly, the staff will form a row also for goods sales.
-Here you will be lined up in the order you come, but since it will cause inconvenience in the neighborhood, avoid coming there more than 30 minutes before beginning.
+Here you will be lined up in the order in which you came, but since it will cause inconvenience in the neighborhood, avoid arriving there more than 30 minutes before the start of the live.

 There is the ticket collector staff, so give them the ticket to cut.
-In that occasion, pay a drink fee (500 yen) to receive a drink ticket.
-Please take a drink fee separately when you leave your baggage in the locker.
+At this time, you must pay a drink fee (500 yen) to receive a drink ticket.
+Please take the drink ticket with you after you leave your baggage in the locker.

 Paprika: “I left my money in the locker…”

 The drink ticket can be exchanged for 1 drink by giving it at the drink counter in the venue.
 This ticket can be used until the drink counter is closed, so you do not have to hurry there right after the opening.

 Comp: “Is this a livehouse~?”